carolynlangton/check-assignments/README.md

 The value of the `d` URL parameter is the path to the data file starting at the `/data` folder within the site.
 Any assignment data files should be placed in this folder or within subfolders of this folder.
 To load the data file `/data/foo/bar.json`, you would specify `/index.html?d=foo/bar` (the .json file extension excluded).

+### Editor
+A basic assignment editor is included, which generates the data files that can be consumed by Check Assignments.
+The editor can be accessed by opening `/src/editor.html`.
+There are no server-side code requirements for the editor, but it could be extended to call an API to save and load assignments as needed.

 ### Deployment
 Since there are no server-side requirements, simply copy the contents of the `/src` folder and include your assignment data files within the `/src/data` folder.
 While not required, it is recommended that you minify the non-minified JavaScript and CSS files prior to deployment.